Qarik-Group/concourse-tutorial/README.md

 fly destroy-pipeline -t tutorial -p helloworld
 ```

+### 10 - Using resource inputs in job tasks

+Note, the topic of running unit tests in your pipeline will be covered in more detail in future sections.

+Consider a simple application that has unit tests.
+In order to run those tests inside a pipeline we need:

+* a `resource` containing the task script that knows how to run the tests
+* a `resource` containing the application source code
+* a task `image` that contains any dependencies

+For the example Go application [simple-go-web-app](https://github.com/cloudfoundry-community/simple-go-web-app), the task image needs to include the Go programming language.
+We will use the Docker image https://hub.docker.com/_/golang/

+### 11 - Publishing outputs

+So far we have used the `git` resource to fetch down a git repository, in which it contained the task file and task scripts.

 ## Continuing the tutorial

 This tutorial now leaves this README and goes out to the dozens of subfolders.
 Each has its own README.